TIPS FOR PAINTING YOUR BRICK EXTERIOR

 Renovating your home takes WORK.
 Throughout the process, there are times where it makes sense to pay the money for a professional to do the job and other times where it makes more sense to do it yourself!
 If you're up to the challenge of painting your brick, there are a few steps that make the process so much easier.

 Don't worry, we were your guinea pigs!
-We painted our brick in September, and it turned out amazing!
+We painted our brick last September, and it turned out amazing!
 We decided to go with a stark, white look on top of what was originally light-brown, heathered brick.
 The color totally makes the outside of the house pop -- we're beyond happy with how it turnout out.

 As the weather gets colder in the Midwest, you might have to act fast before it's too late to transform yours too.
 Here are some tips that we thought made the process of painting our brick so much easier: